OpenCageData/geosearch/README.md

 ### [`@opencage/geosearch-core`](./packages/geosearch-core/)

-_For whom is using a javascript dependency manager_
+_For those is using a javascript dependency manager_

 This is the core package: the GeoSearch plugin to use with [Algolia Autocomplete](https://github.com/algolia/autocomplete).